larspontoppidan/clipboard-files/README.md

 - `ccut FILE [FILE]...` Cut files or folders to clipboard
 - `ccopy FILE [FILE]...` Copy files or folders to clipboard
-- `cpaste` Paste from clipboard to current dir
+- `cpaste` Paste from clipboard to the current dir
-- `cshow` Show files on the clipboard
+- `cshow` Show files on clipboard
-- `cclear` Clear clipboard
+- `cclear` Clear clipboard without any file operations
 - `clipboard-files` Show help

 ## Limitations